Emmet-Allen/Bad-Weather/README.md

 ## A fun weather web app that uses Open Weather API to tell you the weather conditions of your area, including:

-Current Temp
+Current Temp,
-Weather Conditions (Hazy, Snowing, Drizzle) with .PNG image High/Low Temps
+Weather Conditions (Hazy, Snowing, Drizzle) with .PNG image, High/Low Temps,
-The Current Date
+The Current Date,

 Please feel free to use the Master Branch as source code for your project.